Caribbean stud poker: Rules

 The following rules are typical of play in U.S. casinos, but some of the details, such as payouts and betting limits, vary by location.

-To play, each player places his or her ante on a marked spot on the table playing surface ("the layout"); all ante wagers must be placed prior to the dealer announcing "no more bets".
+To play, each player places their ante on a marked spot on the table playing surface ("the layout"); all ante wagers must be placed prior to the dealer announcing "no more bets".
 Each player also has the option to participate in the progressive jackpot feature of the game.
 This is also done before the dealer announces, "no more bets", usually in a separate marked area.
 Each player and the dealer will then receive five cards, face down.
 The dealer will turn over one of his cards, after which the players may look at their cards.

 Players have the option to either play or fold.
 Any player choosing to play places their raise, an additional wager equal to twice the amount of the ante, into the box marked Bet.
 Any player who chooses to fold forfeits their ante.
 After all the players have made their decisions, the dealer reveals their four face down cards.
 The dealer only qualifies (plays) if his hand either contains both an ace and a king or forms a pair or any higher-ranked poker hand.
 The dealer then compares his five-card hand to those of the other players, individually, and both the ante and the raise bets of all players whose hands beat the dealer's qualified hand win.
 If they do not beat the dealer's hand, they lose both the ante and the raise wager.
 If a player ties with the dealer, both ante and raise bets push (return to their respective players with no additional money won).
 If the dealer's hand does not qualify, the ante bets of players get paid even money while the respective raise bets all push.

-In the United Kingdom the game is officially known as "Casino Five Card stud poker", and not all casinos have the jackpot prize.
-Those which do have the prize, usually the large chain groups, officially call the game "Casino Jackpot Five Card stud poker".
+In the United Kingdom, the game is officially known as "Casino Five Card stud poker", and not all casinos have the jackpot prize.
+Those who do have the prize, usually the large chain groups, officially call the game "Casino Jackpot Five Card stud poker".
 In both instances, the game is commonly referred to as "Casino stud poker".

 The basic rules are the same in the UK as the US, although the payouts differ – the maximum bet is generally £100 on the ante and £200 on the raise, and all payouts are paid on the raise, meaning the maximum payout can potentially be £10,000 (a Royal Flush pays at the same odds, 50:1, as a Straight Flush).
 If the dealer does not show an Ace/King, hands playing the jackpot must be turned over, face up, and shown to the dealer and table.
 If the player is not playing the jackpot prize, the cards are not shown.